BC-GB/Project-Portfolio/README.md

 # Benedict's Project Portfolio

-> Applying structured thinking and technology to solve real-world problems—skills that transfer directly to business environments.
+> The following personal projects demonstrate the application of structured thinking and technology to solve real-world problems—skills that transfer directly to creating tangible value in business environments.

 ---